-↑ An image I created to accompany my presentation in UNC’s 3 Minute Thesis competition (Fall 2018).
+↑ A goofy image I created to accompany my presentation in UNC’s 3 Minute Thesis competition (Fall 2018).

 Extra/Ordinary Minds: Mad Genius Rhetoric and Women’s Memoirs of Mental Illness

 Abstract: This dissertation examines how autobiographical narratives by/for persons with mental illness draw from set of cultural clichés (topoi) I call “Mad Genius” rhetoric.
 As popular as it is controversial, Mad Genius rhetoric imagines an age-old link between “madness,” or apparently problematic mental states, and extraordinary gifts of creativity, intelligence, and other talents.
 I ask: How is Mad Genius rhetoric taken up by real mentally ill people, especially women, in self- referential texts?
 What conditions encourage authors to construct Mad Genius personae in life writing, and what rhetorical purpose do such personae serve?

 Examining these questions through a lens of mental health rhetoric, I build case studies grounded in four highly influential mental illness memoirs: Susanna Kaysen’s Girl, Interrupted, Kay Redfield Jamison’s An Unquiet Mind, Nana-Ama Danquah’s Willow Weep for Me, and Elizabeth Wurtzel’s Prozac Nation.
 I argue each author’s narration enacts a Mad Genius persona at the nexus of her severe psychic pain and her personal gifts, explicating both how she draws on Mad Genius topoi in her writing and the contextual factors that apparently encourage her to do so.